Yellow-Dog-Man/Resonite-Issues/HOW_WE_PRIORITIZE.md

 Similarly stating that issue still exists on latest build does not help - if we haven’t released a build and stated that the issue should be addressed, it’s not necessary to write a message it’s still an issue on the latest build, as this doesn’t really give us any new information - we haven’t worked on the issue yet.

-Instead, if you want to help prioritize the issue, upvote the issue instead (see the bottom of this document on how).
+Instead, if you want to help prioritize the issue, upvote the issue instead ([see this page if you don't know how](HOW_TO_UPVOTE.md)).
 Writing a comment that provides more context on its impact, what workflows, actions, events it blocks or that helps narrow down the problem will also help improve the chances it gets addressed.

 ## Polite and neutral language
 It’s important to remember that we are humans as well and that the pressures of development can be very stressful and emotionally draining.